-The IDL State Fire Coordinator or Idaho Office of Emergency Management (IOEM) through the SERT will assist the jurisdictional agency by providing or coordinating additional resources as needed.

-When the incident is outside IDL's jurisdiction and a State Declaration of Disaster Emergency is in effect, the SERT will mission assign IDL to mobilize the needed resources.
+The SERT may assist a non-federal jurisdictional entity by providing or coordinating additional resources as needed.
+When IDL is not the entity requesting assistance and a State Declaration of Disaster Emergency is in effect, the SERT may mission assign IDL to mobilize the needed resources.
 Resources will be mobilized through protocols outlined in the ICMA or the IFSRRP.

 The Governor, or authorized representative, may request federal assistance in accordance with the Fire Management Assistance Grant (FMAG).
-Requests for FMAG assistance will be coordinated with IOEM.
+Requests for FMAG assistance will be coordinated through IOEM.

 As needed, ID-ESF #4 will develop firefighting-related impact assessments, current actions, status, limiting factors, and stabilization actions using the FEMA construct of Community Lifelines.
-For the Safety and Security Lifeline, this includes the components and subcomponents presented in Table 4.
+For the Safety and Security Lifeline, this includes but is not limited to the components and subcomponents presented in Table 3.
 ID-ESF #4 focuses on the Fire Service component.
 The remaining components of this lifeline are addressed in ID-ESFs #3, 5, 9, and 13.